SiloReed/azure-quickstart-templates/101-vm-centrestack/README.md

 This Template **101-vm-centrestack** builds the following:

-* Creates 1 Availability Set
 * Creates a Public IP Address
 * Creates a Virtual Network
 * Creates 1 Nic for the Virtual Machine
 * Creates 1 Virtual Machine with OS Disk with Windows 2016
+* Creates an Azure SQL Standard instance
+* Creates an Azure SQL database named 'csmain'
 * Installs CentreStack

 ## Usage